1998–99 East Java killings: Theories

 There have been a number of theories regarding who was behind the killings.
 Some have argued that the killings were encouraged covertly by the military in an effort to destabilize the new Indonesian government, or to weaken Nahdlatul Ulama or the emerging Islamic National Awakening Party.
 Nahdlatul Ulama has claimed that security forces were involved.
 The National Commission on Human Rights concluded in 2018 that the murders were "conducted by 'trained' and 'organized' assailants", and that national security forces enabled the killings by not intervening until September 1998.
 Anthropologist Nicholas Herriman interviewed many area residents and described the events as "local people killed other local residents whom they believed to be sorcerers", related to local perceptions that the government was not able to sufficiently protect them from sorcerers at the time.

 Impacts

-The killings sparked discussion on the legal regulation of sorcery, to discourage individuals from "taking the law into their own hands".
+The killings prompted discussion on the legal regulation of sorcery, to discourage individuals from "taking the law into their own hands".